lake-wg/edhoc/draft-ietf-lake-traces.md

 # Introduction

 EDHOC {{I-D.ietf-lake-edhoc}} is a lightweight authenticated key exchange protocol designed for highly constrained settings.
-This document contains annotated traces of EDHOC protocol runs, with input, output and intermediate processing results to simplify testing of implementations.
+This document contains annotated traces of EDHOC protocol runs, with input, output, and intermediate processing results to simplify testing of implementations.

 The document contains two traces: